-We did some digging and found 8 crazy hair cutting superstitions you might never have heard about before!
+For as long as we’ve known, hair maintenance has been a huge part of the modern human experience.
+We did some digging and found 9 crazy hair-cutting superstitions you might never have heard about before!

 Many women would even let their hair hang down as a symbol of mourning.